 The TASR is intended for use as part of a comprehensive mental health assessment of a young person considered to be at risk for suicide.
 The clinician should conduct the assessment in her/his usual manner and then score the TASR-A. If sections of the TASR-A have not been addressed in the interview, then the clinician should then go back and address them with the patient.
-A notation of the presence or absence of each risk factor identified on the TASR-A should be made in the appropriate space provided.
-Once the TASR-A has been completed, the clinician comes to a clinical decision as to the level of risk for imminent suicide and notes that in the space provided on the TASR-A.
+A notation of the presence or absence of each risk factor identified on the TASR-A has been completed, the clinician comes to a clinical decision as to the level of risk for imminent suicide and notes that in the space provided on the TASR-A.